Twenty-eighth Amendment of the Constitution Bill 2008: Voting

 There were 3,051,278 voters on the electoral register.
 The vast majority of voting took place on Thursday, 12 June between 07:00 and 22:00.
 Counting began the following morning at 09:00.
 Several groups voted before the standard polling day:

 Some groups were able to cast postal votes before 9 June, namely: members of the Irish Defence Forces serving in United Nations peacekeeping missions; Irish diplomats and their spouses abroad; members of the Garda Síochána; those unable to vote in person due to physical illness or disability; those who would be unable to vote in person due to their employment (including students); and prisoners.

 On 9 June, several islands off the coast of County Donegal voted: Tory Island, Inisfree, Gola, Inishbofin and Arranmore Island; these islands are all part of the Donegal South-West constituency.
 Around 37% of the 745 eligible voted.
 Two days later, several islands off the coast of Counties Galway and Mayo voted: the Aran Islands (Inis Mór, Inis Meáin and Inis Oírr) and Inishboffin form part of Galway West constituency; while Inishturk, Inishbiggle and Clare Island form part of the Mayo constituency.
 The Galway islands had 1,169 eligible to vote, while the Mayo islands had 197.

 Result

 Votes were counted separately in each Dáil constituency.
 The overall verdict was formally announced by the Referendum Returning officer in Dublin Castle by accumulating the constituency totals.

 The national result was as follows:

 Reasons for rejection

-Ireland had begun to cast a sceptical eye on the EU and general concerns about how Europe was developing were raised.
+Ireland had begun to cast a skeptical eye on the EU and general concerns about how Europe was developing were raised.
 In Spring 2007, the Irish citizenry had the second least European identity in the EU, with 59% identifying as exclusively Irish as opposed to wholly/partly European.
 The integrationist aspects of the Lisbon treaty were therefore also of concern.
 Few expressed specifically anti-EU statements, but pro-EU sentiments were interpreted or expressed in favour of an idealised/desired EU and expressed concern about its present form or the future direction of the EU post-Lisbon.
 To keep Ireland's power and identity, voters chose to vote "no".